1038lab/ComfyUI-API-Manager/README.md

 # ComfyUI-API-Manager

-A simple API key management solution for ComfyUI workflows with automatic load balancing support.
+A LLM API key management solution for ComfyUI with automatic load balancing support.

 ## Features